alis-lang/alis/docs/spec.md

 ## Ranges

-A data type `T` can qualify as a range if the following functions can be called on it:
+A data type `T` can qualify as a range if the following operations can be evaluated on it:

 ```
-T.empty(); // should return true if there are no more values left to pop
+T.isEmpty; // should return true if there are no more values left to pop
-T.front(); // current value
+T.front; // current value
-T.popFront(); // pop current element
+T.popFront; // pop current element
 ```

 To make a data type `X` iterable, `X.opRange` should return a range, for